 A trick to avoid cooling the pizza stone is to place each consecutive pizza on the opposite side of the stone.
 So the other side of the stone can re-heat while you’re baking pizza.
 This does however require a large pizza stone.

 A Trick For Even Better Baking

-A trick a friend of mine thought me a while ago is to turn off the broiler, and turn down the oven temperature a few minutes before you’re ready to bake the pizza.
+A trick a friend of mine thought me a while ago is to turn off the broiler and turn down the oven temperature a few minutes before you’re ready to bake the pizza.
 And then crank it back up with the broiler on, right after you add the pizza.
 What this will do is to make sure the broiler is on as much as possible during baking.

 Another thing you can do to improve the baking is trying to get the pizza stone even closer to the broiler than the top rack.
-One thing you can do is placing the stone on top of an upside-down deep baking sheet.
+One thing you can do is place the stone on top of an upside-down deep baking sheet.
 This can probably get you an inch closer to the broiler.
 The more heat you can get, the closer you’ll be to the result of a proper pizza oven!

 Cleaning and Maintaining Your Pizza Stone

 Probably the number one concern amongst pizza stone owners (and rightly so!) is that the stone will crack.
-I have already touched on the topic, but clay and ceramic, that most pizza stones are made of, are brittle materials.
+I have already touched on the topic, but clay and ceramic, which most pizza stones are made of, are brittle materials.
 Therefore they are extra prone to cracking due to thermal shock.
 But if you avoid these mistakes, you’ll be fine!